minecrafter/AdvancedBungeeAnnouncer/README.md

 # AdvancedBungeeAnnouncer

-**AdvancedBungeeAnnouncer** is an BungeeCord plugin that does one thing - send announcements.
+**AdvancedBungeeAnnouncer** is an BungeeCord plugin that allows you to send announcements.
 However, it offers more fine-grained control.

 ## Features